 During the week of September 30 to October 6, 2020, the National Integrated Drought Information System (NIDIS) reported that over 69 million Americans were experiencing moderate to exceptional drought conditions.

 Drought is measured on a scale from D0 (Abnormally Dry) to D4 (Exceptional Drought), based on factors such as recent temperature, precipitation, and snowpack.

-You can find the most up-to-date information on current drought conditions in the U.S. using the NIDIS Drought Monitor, which is updated weekly.
+The most up-to-date information on current drought conditions is in the U.S. using the NIDIS Drought Monitor, which is updated weekly.